-The Founders of Katz Banks Kumin (formerly Katz, Marshall & Banks) came together in 2006 to create a very special boutique law firm.
-The firm specializes in the representation of plaintiffs in the areas of whistleblower law, employment law, sexual harassment law, and civil rights and civil liberties matters.
+The Founders of Katz Banks Kumin came together in 2006 to create a very special boutique law firm.
+The firm specializes in the representation of clients in the areas of whistleblower law, employment law, sexual harassment, civil rights, and wage and hour matters.
 Our clients rely on us for our legal expertise and skill, innovative thinking, responsive and individualized service, and zealous advocacy.
 They know that we are solution-oriented and effective in our representation of clients, from the most straightforward to the most complex client matters.
-We have been consistently recognized as leading whistleblower and employment lawyers nationally and in the Washington, D.C., Philadelphia, and New Jersey areas.
+We have been consistently recognized as leading whistleblower and employment lawyers nationwide.

 What sets us apart from other firms is not only our deep commitment to workplace and civil rights, but our broad range of collective experience and our creative yet practical problem-solving approach.
 We are always mindful of the unique aspects of every case and each client’s individual needs.